 Who supported us

 We are grateful for the support from our funders, who provided the Coalition with the resources needed to deliver our vision for compact, connected and clean cities.
 Our work is generously funded by the UK Government’s Department of Business Energy and Industrial Strategy (BEIS) and Department for International Development (DFID), through collaborations with partner organisations and a small number of private voluntary donations.

-Our flagship global report – Climate Emergency, Urban Opportunity – is funded by UK aid from the UK government; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany; Ministry of the Environment, Sweden; and the Global Covenant of Mayors for Climate and Energy.
+Our flagship global report – Climate Emergency, Urban Opportunity – was funded by UK aid from the UK government; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany; Ministry of the Environment, Sweden; and the Global Covenant of Mayors for Climate and Energy.